xvzcf/tls-interop-runner/README.md

 Tests are run with `docker-compose`, with the artifacts copied into a virtual volume.
 To run a test, you must first build the endpoints.
-For example, to build a boringSSL server and Cloudflare-Go client:
+For example, to build a BoringSSL server and Cloudflare-Go client:

 ```
 ./build.sh cloudflare-go boringssl